Cloud

 Access to data from Cloud instances is governed by Cloud Access Control Policy.

-Long-term, we will collaborate with DevX team (as owners of Sourcegraph observability) to support monitoring / observability solutions that are qualified for use with customer data.
+Long-term, we will collaborate with Developer Infrastructure team (as owners of Sourcegraph observability) to support monitoring / observability solutions that are qualified for use with customer data.

 FAQ: What are Cloud plans for continuous deployment - how often do we deploy code to Cloud instances?